 Idea № 4.
 Those who set small goals are doomed to constant financial difficulties

-“Average” fear financial losses and that’s why they never take risks.
-But Cardone insists that the biggest risks come with idle hands.
-People complain about the lack of money, often spend these money on meaningless and useless things instead of investing whatever money they have and make it work.
+“Average” fear financial losses, and that’s why they never take risks.
+But Cardone insists that the most significant threats come with idle hands.
+People complain about the lack of money, often spend this money on trivial and useless things instead of investing whatever money they have and make it work.
 Such people won’t even lift another finger to change their lives.
 Managers think about cutting on staff and equipment instead of working in the direction of profit increase.
-People complain about low salary but don’t hurry to quit the job they hate in pursuit of better future.
+People complain about a low salary but don’t hurry to quit the job they hate in pursuit of a better future.

 According to Cardone money is a lot like a jealous lover — never tolerates disdain.